digao-dalpiaz/DzHTMLText/README.md

 `OverallHorzAlign: TDHHorzAlign (haLeft, haCenter, haRight)` = Determines overall text horizontal alignment.
 This property only take effects if `AutoWidth` is false.

 `OverallVertAlign: TDHVertAlign (vaTop, vaCenter, vaBottom)` = Determines overall text vertical alignment.
 This property only take effects if `AutoHeight` is false.

+`ParagraphCount: Integer` = Returns the total paragraphs of text.
+This property is read-only.

+`ParagraphSpacing: TPixels` = Specify the default paragraph spacing in overall text.
+You can use `<LS>` tag to determine paragraph spacing at specific lines.

 `StyleLinkNormal: TDHStyleLinkProp` = Properties to format a link when is not selected by mouse.